-The Federal Bureau of Investigation, also known as The Female Body Inspectors by hilarious, tacky t-shirt makers across the globe, is one of the world’s most secretive and knowledgable national security organizations.
+The Federal Bureau of Investigation, also known as the FBI and Female Body Inspectors by hilarious, tacky t-shirt makers across the globe, is one of the world’s most secretive and knowledgeable national security organizations.

 The people who work for The FBI are known to be expertly trained in many disciplines across the intelligence gathering spectrum, and many of their skills are, therefore, highly sought after.

-FBI agents, for example, are masters of building rapport; they have to be.
-They can quite literally get blood from stones in the shape of the police-loathing, potential criminals they interrogate.
+FBI agents, for example, are masters of building rapport, they have to be.
+They manage to get information out of even the most stubborn, police-loathing, (potential criminals) around.

 Fortunately for you, you don’t have to go through years of gruelling training regimes to learn some of their juiciest and most useful secrets; Robin Dreeke, the former head of the FBI’s Behavioral Analysis Program has given numerous talks and has even written a book on the subject of building rapport with almost anyone.

 The sections below describe what he recommends, as well as my own thoughts on how to use these strategies for the purposes of sales, marketing and business in general.